seifmegahed/form-generator/cli/README.md

 # Create Form Generator
 **A Type-Safe, Dynamic Form Generator React Component**

 An easy way to build type-safe forms with dynamic fields and validations.
 This component is built on top of `react-hook-form` and `Zod`, and uses `shadcn-ui` components for styling.
-It is still in development and not published yet.

 ### Features
 - Single source of truth